 Navy Capsule Wardrobe Outfits

-I wanted to provide a few mood boards incorporating some of these key navy pieces.
+I wanted to provide a board incorporating some of these key navy pieces.
 What I love about a capsule wardrobe is every piece ends up being versatile and interchangeable.
-Even among these boards, these pieces can work throughout!
-Pair the cashmere sweater with denim shorts and add a silk cami with a pair of denim and the list can go on!

 As seen on me (recent navy purchases)